Ninos/HSA-Bot/README.md

 ## Modules
 All modules can be found under `/modules/`.
 Just open them and read the description or call `@HSA-Bot help`.
-If you want to craete own modules, just copy them into the modules folder.
+If you want to create your own modules, just copy them into the modules folder.

 ## Contributions
 <@Ninos>